Keyboard shortcuts

 • Unreachable non-terminals

-This finally transformed grammar is the basis for the parser generation and is typically written to file for later reference.
-By convention this 'expanded' grammar is stored to files named <original-name>-exp.par.
+The fully transformed grammar serves as the basis for parser generation and is typically saved for reference.
+By convention, this "expanded" grammar is stored in files named <original-name>-exp.par.

-The relation of the generated productions to their original EBNF constructs is actually lost at this point.
+At this stage, the relationship between generated productions and their original EBNF constructs is lost.

 #![allow(unused)]